Robert the Bruce: Later reign (1320–1329)

 The reign of Robert Bruce also included some significant diplomatic achievements.
 The Declaration of Arbroath of 1320 strengthened his position, particularly in relation to the Papacy, and Pope John XXII eventually lifted Bruce's excommunication.
-In May 1328 King Edward III of England signed the Treaty of Edinburgh–Northampton, which recognised Scotland as an independent kingdom, and Bruce as its king.
+In May 1328, King Edward III of England signed the Treaty of Edinburgh–Northampton, which recognised Scotland as an independent kingdom, and Bruce as its king.

-In 1325 Robert I exchanged lands at Cardross for those of Old Montrose in Angus with Sir David Graham.
-It was to be here that Robert would build the manor house that would serve as his favoured residence during the final years of his reign.
+In 1325, Robert I acquired lands at Cardross in exchange for those of Old Montros in Angus, Scotland, with Sir David Graham.
+It was to be here in Cardoss that Robert would build the manor house that would serve as his favoured residence during the final years of his reign.
 The extant chamberlain's accounts for 1328 detail a manor house at Cardross with king's and queen's chambers and glazed windows, a chapel, kitchens, bake- and brew-houses, falcon aviary, medicinal garden, gatehouse, protective moat and a hunting park.
-There was also a jetty and beaching area for the 'king's coble' (for fishing) alongside the 'king's great ship'.
-As most of mainland Scotland's major royal castles had remained in their razed state since around 1313–14, Cardross manor was perhaps built as a modest residence sympathetic to Robert's subjects' privations through a long war, repeated famines and livestock pandemics.
+There was also a jetty and beaching area for the 'king's coble' (for fishing) alongside the "king's great ship".
+As most of mainland Scotland's major royal castles had remained in their razed state since around 1313–1314, Cardross manor was perhaps built as a modest residence sympathetic to Robert's subjects' privations through a long war, repeated famines and livestock pandemics.
 Before Cardross became habitable in 1327, Robert's main residence had been Scone Abbey.

-Robert had been suffering from a serious illness from at least 1327.
+Robert had been suffering from a serious illness since at least 1327.
 The Lanercost Chronicle and Scalacronica state that the king was said to have contracted and died of leprosy.
 Jean Le Bel also stated that in 1327 the king was a victim of 'la grosse maladie', which is usually taken to mean leprosy.
 However, the ignorant use of the term 'leprosy' by fourteenth-century writers meant that almost any major skin disease might be called leprosy.
-The earliest mention of this illness is to be found in an original letter written by an eye-witness in Ulster at the time the king made a truce with Sir Henry Mandeville on 12 July 1327.
+The earliest mention of this illness is to be found in an original letter written by an eyewitness in Ulster at the time the king made a truce with Sir Henry Mandeville on 12 July 1327.
 The writer of this letter reported that Robert was so feeble and struck down by illness that he would not live, 'for he can scarcely move anything but his tongue'.
 However, none of the several accounts of his last years by people who were with him refer to any sign of a skin ailment.
-Barbour writes of the king's illness that 'it began through a benumbing brought on by his cold lying', during the months of wandering from 1306 to 1309.
-It has been proposed alternatively that he suffered from eczema, tuberculosis, syphilis, motor neuron disease, cancer or a series of strokes.
+Barbour writes of the king's illness that "it began through a benumbing brought on by his cold lying", during the months of wandering from 1306 to 1309.
+It has been proposed alternatively that he had eczema, tuberculosis, syphilis, motor neuron disease, cancer, or a series of strokes.
 There does not seem to be any evidence as to what the king himself or his physicians believed his illness to be.
 Nor is there any evidence of an attempt in his last years to segregate the king in any way from the company of friends, family, courtiers, or foreign diplomats.